dzzh/elfstatsd/README.md

 * Clone the repository: `git clone https://github.com/dzzh/elfstatsd.git` and enter it with `cd elfstatsd`.

 * If you want the resulting RPM to install elfstatsd to a virtual environment, you have to switch to it with `source /path/to/virtualenv/bin/activate`.
-To set up such an environment, you can install an RPM from [elfstats-env](https://github.com/dzzh/elfstats-env) repository.
+To set up such an environment, you can install an RPM from [elfstats-env][] repository.
 Pre-built RPMs for RHEL6 are available in its [Releases](https://github.com/dzzh/elfstats-env/releases).

 * Build RPM: `python setup.py bdist_rpm`.
-After this step, an RPM will be put in `dist/` directory.
+After this step, the RPMs will be put in `dist/` directory.

-* Install rpm: `sudo yum install dist/elfstatsd-XX.XX.rpm`.
+* Install rpm: `sudo yum install dist/elfstatsd-XX.XX.noarch.rpm`.
 This RPM can later be installed to the other machines without being re-built, but these machines should have virtual environment located at the same path as at the build machine or have to use default Python with installed dependencies.
 You can read about installing the dependencies in _Installing elfstatsd from source codes_ section.

 * If you work with a virtual environment or install elfstatsd to a location different for the default for Python packages, make necessary adjustments to `/etc/sysconfig/elfstatsd` to help the launcher to locate the code.